 - The address of your business headquarters

-- Business incorporation/partnership documents, which should include banking details, registration information, incorporation or partnership date of formation, and business structure
+- Business incorporation/partnership documents, including banking details, registration information, incorporation or partnership date of formation, and business structure

 - Information detailing who has the authority to open and close accounts

-- Information about any outstanding debts to the bank, if applicable
+- Details about any outstanding debts to the bank (if applicable)

-- A letter formally requesting the closing of the account, the accounts being closed, and where the funds in the account are to be transferred
+- A formal letter requesting the account closure, specifying which accounts are being closed and where the account funds are to be transferred

 Most of this information is similar to what you used to open your new business checking account.